spectrocloud/librarium/docs/docs-content/devx/apps/create-app.md

 ## Prerequisite

 - An application profile.
-Use the guide [Create an App Profile](../app-profile/create-app-profile.md) to learn how to create an app profile.
+Use the guide [Create an App Profile](../../profiles/app-profiles/create-app-profiles/create-app-profiles.md) to learn about types of app profiles you can create.

 :::info